PeterMarshall29/book1/jupyternotebooks/arrays.md

 For a type `T`, `T[N]` is of type 'array of N elements of type T'. e.g. int myArray[10], has the type 'array of 10 int's' - often just 'int array'.

 Note: The type may not be pointer or reference types.
-To make an array of pointers parentheses must be used see {term}`Pointers and Arrays`.
+To make an array of pointers parentheses must be used see {ref}`Pointers and Arrays`.

 Advanced - an attribute may be added after the square brackets - not covered here.